Can That Weird-Looking Neck Support Pillow Help You Get Better Rest?

 The predominant neck support pillow design is called a “contour” pillow.
 As the name suggests, contour pillows are modeled to the contour of a head and neck; most are shaped like a trough or a bowl, with a space cut out of the middle to cradle your head and a bulge at the edge to support your neck.
 These are typically made of synthetic poly foam, while more recently memory foam has become quite popular.

-The problem with most neck support pillows…
+There’s a problem with most neck support pillows.

 2. Typical neck support pillows do not allow you to adjust the pillow thickness.
 Together, your body shape, the firmness of your mattress, and your sleeping positions make a unique space between your head and the mattress.
 Because this space is so specific to you, most neck support pillows don’t effectively keep your head properly elevated.
 This is simply because they’re not adjustable; they’re either too thick or thin.